rocketgeek/wp-members-dev/readme.txt

 == Upgrade Notice ==

-WP-Members 3.5.7 is a code improvement release.
-It fixes some minor bugs and adds new filters and some additional features.
-WP-Members 3.5.0 is a major update.
+WP-Members 3.6.0 is a major update.
 See changelog for a list of updates.
-Minimum WP version is 4.0.
+Minimum WP version is 5.9.

 == Screenshots ==